surveashwini/Javascript-concepts/README.md

 ## 14. What is variable shadowing?

 	In JavaScript, variables with the same name can be specified at multiple layers of nested scope.
 In such case, local variables gain priority over global variables.
-If you have a local variable and a global variable with the same name, 	   the local variable will take precedence when you use it inside a function.
+If you have a local variable and a global variable with the same name,the local variable will take precedence when you use it inside a function.
 This type of behavior is called Variable shadowing.

 	Eg:
 		function outer() {